AndWeiss/Trying_Arrows/README.md

 # Trying_Arrows

-“Trying Arrows” creates visuals based on an arrow geometry reacting with sound input.
+Creates visuals based on an arrow geometry reacting with sound input.

+A demonstration can be found here: [youtube](https://youtu.be/OaUB8zadE4c?si=N3zkjSp9rzDUOqJf)

-It is programmed with processing version 3+ https://processing.org/download/ Additionally the papaya library, for matrix multiplication must be installed http://adilapapaya.com/papayastatistics/
+It is programmed with processing version 3+ https://processing.org/download/ Additionally the papaya library, for matrix manipulation must be installed http://adilapapaya.com/papayastatistics/ The minim library is also mandatory.

 The basic shape is an arrow, which is defined by 7 points.
 Depending on the frequencies of the sound input the parameters of the arrow are changing and can either be identified as an arrow, or as an abstract geometry.